 (f.)
 Other Duties.
 The Third Vice President shall perform such other duties and have such other powers as may be described by the Board of Directors from time to time and/or as described in the Operations Manual.

-Section 7.11 Fourth Vice President.
-Except as provided in Subsection f, the Fourth Vice President shall, in the absence or disability of the Third Vice President, perform the duties and exercise the powers of that office.
-For the purposes of this section of these Bylaws, the term “absence” shall be defined as including whenever the Third Vice President is temporarily performing the duties and/or exercising the powers of the office of Second Vice President in conformance with the provisions of Article VII, Section 7.10 of these Bylaws.
+Section 7.10 Fourth Vice President.

 (a.)
 Succeeding to Office of Third Vice President.
 The Fourth Vice President shall automatically succeed to the office of Third Vice President in the event of the death, disability, resignation or removal from office of the Third Vice President, and shall serve the unexpired term thereof.
 The Fourth Vice President shall also automatically succeed to the office of Third Vice President in the event that the Third Vice President automatically succeeds to the Office of Second Vice President, and shall serve the unexpired term thereof.